-A study by the New England Journal of Medicine (NEJM), "The Nicotine Content of Common Vegetables," found that 10 grams of eggplant contains about one microgram of nicotine, while 19.2 grams of pureed tomatoes contain the same level of nicotine.
-It takes 1000 micrograms to equal one milligram, so you would need to eat 10 kilograms (or about 22 pounds of eggplant) to take in as much nicotine as you'd get from three hours of minimal passive smoke.
+Ten grams of eggplant contains about one microgram of nicotine, while 19.2 grams of pureed tomatoes contain the same level of nicotine.
+It takes 1000 micrograms to equal one milligram, so you would need to eat 10 kilograms, or about 22 pounds, of eggplant to take in as much nicotine as you'd get from three hours of minimal passive smoke.

 Nicotine in Tea

 Scientific claims surrounding the levels of nicotine in tea range from negligible/nonexistent to 285 nanograms of nicotine per gram of tea in instant tea and 100 nanograms per gram of black tea (whether regular or decaf).

 Most studies find there is a negligible amount of tea in tea bags sold at grocery stores.
 If your tea does contain nicotine, the levels are very low.
 It's generally understood that these levels are not nearly high enough to impact cigarette consumption or cigarette cravings.

 Additionally, several scientists have pointed out that the absorption of nicotine through the lungs is very different from the absorption of nicotine through digestion.
 Therefore, the impact on your health as a smoker, non-smoker, or former smoker should be negligible, and will likely be far outweighed by tea's many health benefits.